scstech85/DocEmul/README.md

 ### Text data
 In the text files there are the data used to write text during the production process.
 ### Fonts
-Before to start the generation process, you need to download from `http://www.dafont.com/` the used fonts for the exmperiments.
+Before to start the generation process, you need to download from `http://www.dafont.com/` the used fonts for the experiments.
 Run the script `python download_font.py' which creates the directory `handwritten`.
 Here you can find some fonts downloaded from `http://www.dafont.com/` and used to generate the synthetic data for the experiments.

 # Generation process